 … but she spent more time in the stables than she ever did with me!

 It is no secret that this passion started early.
 In Totteridge.

 Annie, Claudia and Rose will remember she and her father, Simon, walking hand-in-hand to the stables twice weekly …

 … initially for a chat …

 … and then, from the age of six …

 The two options are written very differently.
 But more fundamental than the style, is the content they have chosen to use.
 The first is a factual summary, the second adds some colour, some humour, and an emotional connection to the audience.
 It’s a story that brings the facts to life.
 We, the audience, want to hear more.

 We may live in the ‘post truth’ age (!), but I am not suggesting that you ignore the facts in your eulogy, simply that they are no more than ‘evidence’ in the story of someone’s life.
 When you leave the service, and mill around outside, chatting about the deceased, a great eulogy will act as a trigger for conversations about memories shared.
 It is only in very rare circumstances that the funeral is not a celebration of life.
 That is exactly what a eulogy should be.
 You may wish to hand-out a written obituary to the mourners containing a more detailed history.

 The eulogy is the most personal and emotional type of speech.
-There is an argument for limiting the raw emotional stuff (if only to spare the speaker a torrid time).
+There is an argument for limiting the raw emotional stuff (if only to spare the speaker a torrid time – something we cover in more detail here).
 But the eulogy should never drain the life and energy from a life well lived.

 Need help with a eulogy or commemorative speech?